 Stephanie Garcia, Ph.D., is IDRA’s STEM and gender equity education specialist with more than 10 years of experience in STEM education as a middle school science teacher, university instructor and graduate research assistant in engineering education.
-She provides professional development and technical assistance to schools across the nation in on effective STEM education for all students.
-She designs and delivers interactive training that provide teachers the tools for increasing student achievement in STEM areas.
+She provides professional development and technical assistance to schools across the nation on effective STEM education for all students.
+She designs and delivers interactive training that provides teachers tools for increasing student achievement in STEM areas.

 Dr. Garcia earned her doctor of philosophy in interdisciplinary learning and teaching with a concentration in curriculum and instruction from the University of Texas at San Antonio (UTSA).
 She also earned a master of arts in education and bachelor of arts in interdisciplinary studies with a concentration in grades 4-8 math and science from UTSA.
 She holds a teaching certification for grades 4-8 in math and science, as well as a generalist certification for grades EC-6.
 Dr. Garcia serves as the lead of the Alamo STEM Ecosystem, a county-wide community of practice with a commitment to provide STEM/STEAM experiences for all students with a focus on students traditionally underrepresented in STEM/STEAM.

 Her areas of research have included equity frameworks in STEM education, specifically those centered on inquiry and inclusivity; critical race theory and LatCrit approaches in STEM education; critical and engaged pedagogy in STEM curriculum and instruction; STEM curriculum development and teacher education; and youth leadership through family and community engagement.